Skip to main content

 Common mistakes when building a website

-When you get started building a Web site, you make many mistakes (often unconsciously).
+When you get started building a website, you (often unconsciously) make a lot of mistakes.
 The great thing is that you can learn from every mistake, so you can never make enough mistakes.
 But let's avoid these mistakes and do things the right way.

-I regularly come across websites that don't have a full backup available.
-It doesn't matter if you're using a Joomla or WordPress website (or a completely different system).
-Make sure that before every update or change you make a complete backup (of files and database).
+I regularly come across websites that do not have a full backup available.
+It does not matter whether you are using a Joomla or WordPress website (or a completely different system).
+Make sure you make a complete backup (of files and database) before every update or change.
 If something goes wrong somewhere then you can always restore the website.

-In recent years it has been made very easy for you.
-You can perform Joomla (minor and bugfix) updates with 1 push of a button.
-Updates are released with regularity and at least 1x month (on Tuesdays).
-Yet there are many Joomla installations that do not run on the latest version.
-Of course, this can have several reasons, but if you want a good and safe website, then you need to keep up.
-Don't have time for this and/or don't feel like it?
+In recent years, it has been made very easy for you.
+You can perform Joomla (minor and bugfix) updates at the click of a button.
+Updates are released regularly and at least once a month (on Tuesdays).
+Yet there are many Joomla installations that are not running on the latest version.
+Of course, this can have various reasons, but if you want a good and safe website, you have to keep it updated.
+Don't have the time and/or inclination to do this?
 Then consider outsourcing the updates via a maintenance subscription.
-The costs for this are always less than repairing a website that turns out to have been hacked.
+The costs for this are always less, than repairing a website that turns out to have been hacked.

 Ignoring extension updates